 It is a possibility.
 We all slow down with age.
 Even hard drives.
-Eventually your hard drive will retire permanently.
+Eventually, your hard drive will retire permanently.
 There are specific symptoms to a terminal hard drive you need to look out for.

 First, you will notice that it will take forever for the computer to start up or launch applications but after it gets going, it will work fine.
 But then, when you have to save or open a new file, it goes back to a snail’s pace.
 This happens because your hard drive motor is starting to give up.
 It is kind of like heart failure.
 The motor can’t handle the stress and it takes longer to load the data into your RAM.

-If this starts to happen you need to back up all your data right away, and keep backing it up every time you finish working and shut down your computer.
+If this starts to happen you need to back up all your data right away and keep backing it up every time you finish working and shut down your computer.
 You can’t know how long it will be before the Hard Drive gives out entirely.
 You will need to get hold of a Mac technician.
 ASAP.

 Is it time to get an SSD?

 Probably.
 SSD = Solid State Drive.
 One of the cheapest ways to add some zip to your Mac is to upgrade your old hard drive to a solid-state drive.
 Older style hard drives are really the great-grandchild of the record player.
 I’m not kidding.
 A physical hard drive is really a needle and a spinning disk but instead of music, it is a series of ones and zeros.
-The problem is there is a limit to the speed that information can be accessed.
+The problem is there is a limit to the speed that which information can be accessed.

 But SSD technology is closer to a USB stick.
 The information travels much faster and is more resistant to drops and bumps.
 Upgrading your Mac to an SSD will require a technician as you need to make sure all the data transfers to the new drive safely.
 We are happy to order and install an SSD for you, or you buy your own SSD Drive at Lithgow Tech Services (Tell them Kevin sent you) and schedule us to install it at a convenient time.